KidSysco/jquery-ui-month-picker/README.md

     <h3>HideAnim</h3>
     Type: String<br />
     Default: 'fadeOut'<br />
-    Supported values: ['fadeOut', 'slideUp']<br />
+    Supported values: ['fadeOut', 'slideUp', 'none']<br />
     Since: 2.4</br>
-    Sets the animation to use only when the menu is opened.
+    Sets the animation to use only when the menu is opened, you can disable the hide animation by passing in none.
     <p>
     If you want to have the same animation for both opening and closing the menu use the <a href='#animation'>Animation option</a> instead.